A-B

 Cooperative Learning – An instructional strategy in which students work together to achieve shared learning goals.

-Creative Thinking – The ability to generate original, flexible, or novel ideas and solutions.
+Creative Thinking – The ability to generate many original, flexible, or novel ideas and solutions.

 Creativity – The capacity to produce original ideas or approaches and apply them effectively.